 Several years ago, I used to have a neighbor who was very much about how his front lawn looked.
 While I wasn’t being intentionally defiant about his wishes to keep the neighborhood looking clean and orderly, I did have a very good excuse for letting my front lawn fail to meet his standards: Rob and I were both full time college students, both working full time, and had volunteer responsibilities in our local community.
 So yes, our front yard did start to look a bit neglected.

 We finally got around to cleaning it up, and our neighbor had come out to tell us how much better it looked, but that we worked too hard pulling weeds on our hands and knees.
-He was holding a spray bottle of some chemical that I was sure I didn’t want where I walked.
+He was holding a spray bottle of some weed killer chemical that I was sure I didn’t want where I and my pets walked.
 I thanked him for the compliment on the lawn, and politely declined his toxic spray.

 I was exhausted, and had began to walk in the front door, when something made me look back at my neighbor.
 Apparently I had missed a weed under one of the bushes, and he felt compelled to lean over the short fence, and spray the weed for me.

 I’m not sure what upset me more, the fact that he thought I didn’t see him and therefore it was okay to spray chemicals on my yard, or the fact that he chose to spray one tiny weed that would have taken just as much effort to pull.
 Regardless, since then, I have been a lot more responsible for my yard, if for no other reason than to not have my neighbors spraying questionable chemicals on my lawn.

 But now… I have a much better and easier solution.